vowsjs/vowsjs.org/templates/pages/doc.md

     }

 Can we push it further?
 Of course we can, and this is when it gets *really* interesting.
 I'm going to show you how you can generate contextual tests.
-If you haven't read the section about contexts, head over there now: [Contexts](/#contexts).

 Instead of having a separate function which generates a *topic*, and another one which generates a *vow*, we're going to have a function which generates a *context* which contains both a topic and a vow.